Elijah Jones Davidson The Discovery of the Oregon Caves

 He thought of Bruno and of the bear.
 He thought of those expecting him back at camp soon.
 He thought of his family waiting for him in their Williams Valley home.
 As the face of fear thrust itself into his imagination, he sat down, rocks poking into his spine from several angles.
 He began to wonder if anyone could find him before it was too late.
 Just then, the trickling sound of water came to his attention.
 It was a stream.
 He knew if he could get back to the stream, that he could find his way out of this rather disheartening predicament.
 He moved his head around, cupping his ears to try and determine the likely direction of the water.
 When he thought he had pinpointed it, he began to crawl, one hand on the ground and one out ahead of him feeling for the shape of the passageway.
 His knees complained at their contact with rocks, but he pushed onward ignoring the pain.
 His clothes caught on the narrow walls frustrating his efforts, but still he kept moving.
 Stopping now and then to listen for the water and check his direction, he gladdened to the increasing sound of the stream.
 It seemed that voices rose from the gurgling waters, those of his fellow hunters or just imagination?
 He kept on moving, calling out now and then to Bruno, to his brothers.
 The sound of the bear had faded, which on the one hand comforted him, but on the other had brought hair on the back of his neck to attention…where was the brute now?
 He had no choice but to continue as best he could.

-In 1906, with his wife, Minerva, and youngest daughter Vesta Pearle, the Davidson family boards a ship in Bandon Oregon, and moves north to Nome, Alaska, to once again try gold mining.
-Elijah after attempts at mining in Alaska, finds that he is still best suited to provide for his small family by using his skills at hunting, storing all the gathered meat into a rustic refrigerator lined with saw dust to keep.
-By venturing out into the Alaskan frontier on weekend group hunts, Elijah is able to bring back just enough meat and skins to live on almost comfortably.
+In 1906, with his wife, Minerva, and youngest daughter Vesta Pearle, the Davidsons will board a ship in Bandon Oregon, and return north to Nome, Alaska, to once again try gold mining.
+In Alaska, Elijah finds that he is still best suited to provide for his small family by using his skills at hunting, storing all the gathered meat into a rustic refrigerator lined with saw dust to keep.
+By venturing out into the Alaskan frontier on weekend group hunts, Elijah is able to bring back just enough meat and skins to get by.
 Times were tough and Vesta Pearle assists the family by taking up a job in a bakery in Nome.
-Living in Alaska though played a hard toll to Minerva.
-The cold, damp weather kept her sickly due to the family living in a wood hut for shelter.
+Living in Alaska though played a hard toll on Minerva.
+The cold, damp weather kept her sickly.
 So the family returns to Oregon in 1909, just in time for the establishment of the Caves as a National Monument.

 After losing his wife in 1913, Elijah moved to Williams Creek where he lived until September 9, 1927.
 As a granddaughter remembers, Elijah never owned a car and when family came to visit, Elijah met them in a buckboard and forded the stream bordering his farm.